-Total returns would have been lower had expenses not been waived and absorbed by the Advisor.
-Returns shown include Rule 12b-1 fees of up to 0.25% and do not reflect the deduction of taxes that a shareholder would pay on Fund distributions or the redemption of Fund shares.
-Returns shown do not include payment of sales load of 5.75% of offering price which will not apply on sales of \$1 million or more.
-If the sales charge was included total returns would be lower.
+Total returns would have been higher/lower had expenses not been recovered/waived and absorbed by the Advisor.
+Returns shown do not reflect the deduction of taxes that a shareholder would pay on Fund distributions or the redemption of Fund shares.